arvid220u/turingsgang/README.md

 Use with Nginx in production.
 See https://blog.marksteve.com/deploy-a-flask-application-inside-a-digitalocean-droplet/.

 SSL is good.
 Read https://certbot.eff.org.
+Use the following cron job for automatic renewal: `43 1,13 * * * certbot renew --post-hook "service nginx reload"` (after running `crontab -e`).

 ### Requirements